-- Tier I: A \$12,000 incentive will be given to any fully credentialed teacher, hired into a teaching position requiring a Mild to Moderate Special Education, Moderate to Severe Special Education, Nurse, and/or Speech credential. - Tier II: A \$9,000 incentive will be given to any fully credentialed teacher, hired into a teaching position requiring a Math, Biology, Chemistry, Physics, and/or Science credential. - Only newly hired teachers to PSUSD for the 2024-25 school year, hired prior to March 31, 2025, for positions requiring the credentials listed above, are eligible. - The employee who accepts the 'incentive' agrees to render a minimum of two (2) years of service (determined by the initial date of hire) within a position requiring a credential listed above, unless the District initiates an employment separation as per the California Education Code. - Currently employed PSUSD teachers, that transfer into a Tier I or Tier II position prior to October 31, 2024 (60th day of instruction) and agree to serve a minimum of two (2) years of service (determined by the transfer effective date), shall receive the corresponding incentive. - The incentive will be paid no later than the employee's second pay period. - This incentive will sunset December 31, 2024. - Should an employee resign (except when a notice of non-reelection is received) from the District, or accepts a voluntary transfer to a position within District that does not require the credentials listed above, prior to the end of the 'two years of service', the employee will be required to return one hundred percent (100%) of the incentive.
-The amount owed will be deducted by payroll deduction on the last pay warrant.
-Should the pay warrant be less than is owed back to the District, the employee will pay back the balance in full within thirty (30) calendar days of their final work day.
+- Tier I: A \$12,000 incentive will be given to any fully credentialed teacher, hired into a full time teaching position requiring a Mild to Moderate Special Education, Moderate to Severe Special Education, Nurse, and/or Speech credential. - Tier II: A \$9,000 incentive will be given to any fully credentialed teacher, hired into a full time teaching position requiring a Math, Biology, Chemistry, Physics, and/or Science credential. - Tier III: A \$2,500 incentive will be given to any fully credentialed teacher, hired into any full time teaching position other than the aforementioned positions. - Only newly hired teachers to PSUSD for the 2023-24 school year, hired prior to March 31, 2024, for positions requiring the credentials listed above, are eligible. - The employee who accepts the 'incentive' agrees to render a minimum of two (2) years of service (determined by the initial date of hire) within a position requiring a credential listed above, unless the District initiates an employment separation as per the California Education Code or as otherwise authorized by law. - Currently employed PSUSD teachers, that transfer into a full time Tier | or Tier II position prior to November 3, 2023 (60th day of instruction) and agree to serve a minimum of two (2) years of service (determined by the transfer effective date), shall receive the corresponding incentive. - The incentive will be paid no later than the employee's second pay period. - This MOU will sunset December 31, 2023. - Should an employee resign (except when a notice of non-reelection is served on the employee) from the District, or accepts a voluntary transfer to a position within District that does not require the credentials listed above, prior to the end of the 'two years of service', the employee will be required to return one hundred percent (100%) of the incentive.
+Unless agreed otherwise, the amount owed will be deducted by payroll deduction on the last pay warrant.
+Should the pay warrant be less than is owed back to the District, the employee will pay back the balance in full within thirty (30) calendar days of the effective date of the transfer or their final work day whichever is applicable.